South Leigh: Notable residents

 South Leigh has had a number of celebrity residents, including the entrepreneur Richard Branson, the comedian Harry Locke and the poet Dylan Thomas.
 Thomas lived in the village from August 1947 to May 1949, and continued work there on Under Milk Wood.
 The radio journalist, Colin Edwards, came to South Leigh in the late 1970s and interviewed a number of residents about Thomas’ time amongst them.
 These interviews have been transcribed, edited and published.
+An Oxfordshire Blue Plaque to Dylan Thomas was unveiled at South Leigh on 7 June 2025.